 3. Right to be brought before the nearest magistrate in 24 hours - A person will have the right to be brought before the nearest magistrate in 24 hours.
 These 24 hours will be counted starting from the place of arrest.
 Travel time is excluded in these 24 hours.

 4. Right to bail - An arrested person will have the right to plead in court for bail.
 It will depend upon the seriousness of the offence.
 The judge decides whether the suspicion can be released on bail based on the nature of the crime.
-Please note, applying fo bail does not mean the person is free, it only means that the person is not in jail but has to appear in the police station or court whenever called.
+Please note, that applying for bail does not mean the person is free, it only means that the person is not in jail but has to appear in the police station or court whenever called.

 5. Right to medical examination - After arrest, if a person is suffering from injuries, they will have a right to a medical examination.